Sentiment Service

 const isRegistered = this.registrationService.isRegistered(consumerId)

-const limit = isRegistered
+const rateLimit = isRegistered ? this.authenticatedRateLimit : this.unauthenticatedRateLimit

-if (current >= limit) {
+if (entry.count >= rateLimit) {

 return false // Rate limit exceeded